MyonicS/External_Acidity_Paper/README.md

 # Description
-This repository hosts the companion jupyter notebook for the publication *External Acidity as Performance Descriptor in Polyolefin Cracking using Zeolite-Based Materials* (preprint posted to ChemRxiv under DOI.)
+This repository hosts the companion jupyter notebook for the publication *External Acidity as Performance Descriptor in Polyolefin Cracking using Zeolite-Based Materials* (preprint posted to ChemRxiv under doi.org/10.26434/chemrxiv-2024-4fq4v)
 It provides an executable version of the manuscript generating all figures and analyses from raw experimental data.
 The raw data is hosted on the Open Science Foundation repository under DOI: https://doi.org/10.17605/OSF.IO/PFXH6